Krry42/biodiversity-battle-game/README.md

-# Biodiversity: Living Things Game 🕹️🌿🧬
+# Biodiversity: Living Things Online Board Game 🕹️🧬🔬🦠🧫

 An interactive, classroom-friendly game to support **Biodiversity / Diversity of Living Things** learning — designed for **Middle Years / Year 6–9** contexts and adaptable to different curricula.